demigecko/CarND-PID-Control-Project/README.md

 After some thinking, I found that I need to increase the Kp again.
 Large Kp will give a quick response.

 ![alt text][image2]
+below is the CTE comparison
 ![alt text][image3]
+below is the steering_angle comparison
 ![alt text][image4]

-Later, I found if I would like to have the car to be responsive,  I have to increase the Kp a bit.
-Therefore, I decide on my hyperparameter as (Kp, Ki, Kd) = (0.2, 0, 4).
+After all trials, I decided on my hyperparameter as (Kp, Ki, Kd) = (0.2, 0, 4).

 How about Ki? should I turn it?
 Well, in theory, if the system doesn't have any biases, I shouldn't need to.
-I believe it is in our case.
+I believe it is in our case based on the CTE plot above.
 Turing up the Ki, can make the error and oscillation worse.
 It is what I expected from Sabastrain's lecture.
 He mentioned that "This may not seem all that impressive.
 PID seems to do worse than the PD controller!
 The purpose of the I term is to compensate for biases, and the current robot has no bias."

+I still made a comparison case of Ki.
 ![alt text][image6]

 so my final parameter is (Kp, Ki, Kd ) = (0.2, 0, 4) in the throttle = 0.3.
 It can run very smoothly without noticeable oscillations.